darius/circuitexpress/text.md

 In this book we'll build a computer in simulation, starting simple and continuing until we've made a system able to run this very book.
-I say 'run', because this is best read at a computer, with the examples performing as you read about them.
+I say 'run', because this is best read at a computer, with the examples running as you read about them.
 Further, you're meant to read
 actively: you'll solve problems by editing the code, which will appear inline in the text.